FreeCodeCampTrondheim/BaWoEngine/README.md

 ##  ARCHITECTURAL DESCRIPTION:

-Game Manager (not implemented yet, reserved for later because it's a trivial implementation)
+Game Manager (not implemented yet, reserved for later because it's trivial and may change alot)
-* instantiates central objects
+* runs setup for central objects
 * controls speed and ticks of the game
 * runs UpdateBehaviour on AI, and UpdateData on Data Bank